-Earlier this year, I was teaching a 2nd grade class that would do ANY activity if it involved adhering a sticky note to something.
+Earlier this year, I was teaching a Year 2 class that would do ANY activity if it involved adhering a sticky note to something.
 The whiteboard, their books, each other…you name it, if you could stick a sticky note on it, you had captured their attention!
-Sticky notes’ ability to stick and re-stick time and again make them a great time- and money-saving hack when it comes to teaching.
+Sticky notes’ ability to stick and re-stick time and again make them a great time- and money-saving hack when it comes teaching.

 I’m sure that’s what Dr Spencer Silver intended when he stumbled upon the low-strength adhesive in his lab back in 1968, right?

-36 Sticky Note Tips to Make Learning Stick
+36 Sticky Notes Tips to Make Learning Stick

 How Are You Feeling Today? – This is a great, easy to use idea for students who may need a little help expressing their emotions.